What Is Diabetes?

 Type 2 diabetes (formerly called adult-onset, Type II, or non-insulin dependent) has the following characteristics:

-A Chronic, Progressive Disease
+Diabetes Is a Chronic, Progressive Disease

 - Diabetes is a condition that is treatable but not curable.